arangodb/oskar/README.md

 and clone the ArangoDB source (optionally including the enterprise code) into a subdirectory `work` in the current directory.
 It will also show its current configuration.

+In case you want to build a specific version, for example 3.12.2 use

+    cd oskar
+    git checkout feature/arangodb-3.12.2
+    fish                           (start fish in case your default shell is bash) source helper.fish
+    checkoutEnterprise             (or checkoutArangoDB if you do not have access)

 ### OpenSSL dependency build (macOS)